Higher derivative asymptotic charges and internal Lorentz symmetries: Preliminaries

 This is our diffeomorphism gauge choice.
 Here $r$ is a radial coordinate.
 The spacetimes we are considering here are asymptotically flat and we use the Bondi definition of asymptotic flatness where the metric functions obey the following fall-off conditions \cite{bondi,sachs}

 where we have additionally assumed an analytic expansion to the order required for our calculations.
 Here $C^2 = C_{IJ} C^{IJ}$ and $\gamma_{IJ}$ is the round metric on the 2-sphere.
-The unusual form of the coefficient of $r^{-2}$ in $h_{IJ}$ is a result of the Peeling condition \cite{NP61}.
-To completely fix the gauge in \eqref{metric}, we require $\det h = \det \gamma$ which results in tr$C=$ tr$D=0$.
+We have assumed an expansion where the coefficient of $r^{-2}$ in the $h_{IJ}$ expansion has vanishing traceless part.
+Relaxing this assumption results in logarithmic terms appearing in the expansions after consideration of the Einstein equations, thus breaking our assumption of analyticity to this order.
+As a further consequence, the Weyl scalars do not satisfy the peeling property \cite{NP61}.
+There is residual gauge freedom allowing us to fix the radial distance by setting $\det h = \det \gamma$ which determines the trace of each term in the $h_{IJ}$ expansion.
+To this order, traces simply vanish, tr$C=$ tr$D=0$.

 It is also a requirement for the calculations in this paper, that we explicitly pick a Lorentz gauge.
 Let our frame fields be